 The BC proposed that implementation decisions imposing material new obligations should be considered policy.
 Using the BC’s recommended distinction of whether “material new obligations” would be created, the BC saw the Strawman solutions 1-4 clearly as sensible and reasonable implementation of previously developed policy to “not infringe the existing legal rights of others".

 The BC recommends that ATRT examine how to assess policy development and implementation processes against the AoC charge “to ensure that the outcomes of its decision-making will reflect the public interest”.
+The BC also reaffirms its commitment to the multistakeholder model and that this work should be done to support of that model, not weaken it.

 Questions 9-11 regarding Public Input